Self-Learning AI learns your business

 The technology saw early success when it was deployed at a major power station in the UK, where it helped identify highly unusual and threatening activity within the company that had gone unnoticed by traditional security controls.

 Today, this fundamental technology powers the entire range of Darktrace security solutions, used across 6,500 organizations worldwide.

-In stark contrast to other AI approaches, which require data to be cleansed, labelled, and moved to a centralized repository, Darktrace brings the AI to your data, wherever it lives.
+In contrast to other AI approaches, which require data to be cleansed, labelled and moved to a centralized repository, Darktrace brings the AI to your data, wherever it lives.

-Whether it’s in the cloud and email systems, across Operational Technologies or traditional networks and infrastructure, Darktrace’s Self-Learning AI is installed into the heart of these systems, without requiring data migration.
+Whether it’s in the cloud and on email systems, across Operational Technologies or traditional networks and infrastructure, Self-Learning AI can be applied to any of these systems, without requiring data migration.
 It learns from scratch, and constantly evolves its understanding as the data environment changes.

 Thrives in complexity